pojntfx/irasync-frontend/README.md

 # compile typescript
 yarn build

+# update/generate the docs after changes (docs are not included so your have to run this command at least once)
+yarn docs:update

 # serve the docs at localhost:8080
 yarn docs:serve

-# update the docs after changes
-yarn docs:update

 # serve the static mockups (point your browser to http:localhost:8080/c/cyberpunk.html or http:localhost:8080/c/cyberpunk-dark.html to look at the styling)
 yarn mockups:serve